Irish Vital Records

 Small Print

-This site is an index of eBooks.
+This site is primarily an index of eBooks.
 The eBooks themselves are held on various host sites whose rights are acknowledged.
 All books listed are believed to be "out of copyright" or otherwise freely available to download and/or read online.
 Compilation, text and layout (c) 2012 - 2026 P. J. Clarke.

 Family Histories: